 The Contractor shall not operate any valves on the District's live water system.
 Connections to the existing main shall not occur until satisfactory purity tests have been obtained and without the approval of the District.

-The Contractor shall make the necessary arrangements with the District for the connection to the existing water main.
+Existing mains shall be kept in operations until the new main has been constructed, satisfactorily tested and disinfected, and is ready for operations.
+Connection to the existing system shall then be made.